calnix/stakingPro/Documentation/ContractExplanations.md

 - will fire off a xchain message to the home chain, to update rewardsVault
 - `totalDeposited` is decremented on rewardsVault

-## 4. claimRewards
+## 4. Users claiming Rewards

-- user to call claimRewards() on stakingPro
+- User to call `claimRewards()` on StakingPro
 - `claimRewards(bytes32 vaultId, uint256 distributionId) external`
-- after calculating rewards, will make an external call to rewardsVault to transfer rewards to user
+- After calculating rewards, will make an external call to rewardsVault to transfer rewards to user
 - if the token is local, rewardsVault will transfer the rewards to the user
 - if the token is remote, rewardsVault will fire off a xchain message to the remote chain, hitting the evmVault there and instructing it to transfer rewards to the user
 - `totalClaimed` is incremented on rewardsVault